adamaltmejd/education-choice-pap/2_Replication_of_Kirkeboen_et_al_2016.md

 1. Keep only applications to degree programs.
 1. Remove invalid applications, where the student is not qualified or where something is missing (after imputing application scores from the applicants other applications in that admission group and year).
-1. Drop applicants admitted in special quotas (apart from grades and standardized tests).
+1. Drop applicants admitted in special quotas (apart from grades from high school and "Folkhögskola", as well as Högskoleprovet), then collapse admission groups, keeping the group where the difference between the score and the cutoff is the largest ($\max\{\text{GPA} - \text{cutoff}\}$).
-1. Keep only the first observed application to a degree program.
+1. Keep only the first observed application period where tha applicant applies to a degree program.
 1. Keep only applicants with no higher education (degree) when applying.
 1. Aggregate choices into fields of study and collapse rankings to get relevant choice margins (between different fields).
 I.e. if a student applied to med school in two different cities as their preferred choice, then to three engineering schools, and last to a business school; collapse into ($j$) medicine, ($k$) engineering, ($l$) business.
 When collapsing follow the same procedure as when collapsing admission groups, keeping the most successful outcome.
 1. Keep those observations where there is (quasi) randomization on the correct margin.